Tigers edge Reds on Cron's late homer

 Prior to the game, the Reds announced that Mike Moustakas was placed on the injured list after he woke up Sunday morning feeling sick.
 It’s uncertain if the veteran Moustakas, who is 4-for-8 with a homer and four RBIs in his first two games with Cincinnati, has tested positive for COVID-19.

 The news came a day after the Reds’ Matt Davidson tested positive for COVID-19.
-Cincinnati outfielder Nick Senzel was also scratched before Sunday’s game, but a reason was not given.
+Cincinnati outfielder Nick Senzel was also scratched before Sunday’s game, reportedly because he was also felling ill.

 —Field Level Media